📡 Latency (RTT)

 QUIC: 12 concurrent WebTransport streams download data over a time-bounded window.
 The first 1.5 seconds are discarded to exclude congestion-control ramp-up; only the steady-state window is averaged.

 TCP: 6 parallel HTTP/1.1 streams, each on an independent TCP connection.
-HTTP/1.1 is negotiated (not HTTP/2) so the browser cannot coalesce all streams onto one TCP pipe — a single stalled HTTP/2 connection would drag all 12 streams to zero simultaneously.
+HTTP/1.1 is negotiated (not HTTP/2) on purpose: under HTTP/2 the browser would coalesce all 6 streams onto a single TCP connection, where one stalled connection drags all 6 to zero via head-of-line blocking.
 The server sends pseudo-random bytes to defeat ISP compression inflation.

 QUIC: 16 WebTransport streams each send data to the server.
 The server independently times each stream from first byte to FIN, discards the first 2 seconds (slow-start ramp-up), and reports steady-state Mbps.
 The 16 per-stream values are summed for the total.
 Chrome serialises writes within a single QUIC stream, so parallel streams are required to fill the shared CWND.